What the Hell Happened to Matthew Broderick?

 You Can Count on Me got great reviews and was a modest hit at the box office.

-broderick - producers on Broadway
+broderick - the producers

 In 2001, Broderick retreated back to the stage for the Broadway version of Mel Brook’s 1968 comedy, The Producers.

 In the original film, Gene Wilder played an anxious accountant who gets drawn into a scheme by a failed producer played by Zero Mostel.
 They realize they can make more money bilking their investors if they produce a flop than they could with a hit.
-So they set out to procude a play that can’t succeed.
+So they set out to produce a play that can’t succeed.

 In the Broadway show, Broderick played the accountant, Leo Bloom.
 His Lion King co-star, Nathan Lane, played the producer, Max Bialystock.
 The play opened to rave reviews and was a huge hit.
 Broderick and Lane were nominated for Tony Awards against each other.
 Lane won the award.

-broderick - stepford wives
+kidman - the stepford wives

-Having tasted success again on Broadway, Broderick returned to the big screen opposite Nicole Kidman in Frank Oz’s comedic remake of The Stepford Wives.
+Later that year, Broderick returned to the big screen opposite Nicole Kidman in Frank Oz’s comedic remake of The Stepford Wives.

 The Stepford Wives was a notoriously troubled production.
 Broderick stepped in after John Cusack left the picture.
 Oz feuded with several members of the cast including Christopher Walken and Bette Middler (who stepped in for Joan Cusack when she quit).